ratify-project/ratify/docs/design/Certificate Revocation Lists.md

 # CRL and CRL Cache Design

+## Intro

+What to implement and why. e.g. CRL is not support for now but it is a necessary feat mentioned in notation spec.

 ## Goals

 - Bump-up CRL support
 - Define a cache provider interface for CRL
 - Update CRL and CRL caching related documentation

-## Non-goals

 - Implement default file-based cache implementation for both CLI and K8S
 - Implement preload CRL when cert added from KMP